Standards and Deployment

 Ilaria Brunelli is the Head of the Ericsson team at the AT&T Foundry, a technology innovation center in Palo Alto, CA. In her role, she leads co-creation projects through user research, ideation and prototyping.
 She has been driving corporate innovation in various organizations since she moved to Ericsson Silicon Valley in 2011, working with a variety of new technologies.
 She holds a MSc in Telecommunication Engineering from the Politecnico of Milan and started her career as Software Developer and Solution Engineer on Microwave technologies.

-Title: Network Slicing, use cases and adoption challenges.
+Talk title: Network Slicing, use cases and adoption challenges.

 Abstract: With 5G, network slicing can provide end to end isolation, security and flexibility.
 From a technology point of view this has been broadly explored and a lot of hypothesis have been made on possible use cases.
 The first part of this presentation will cover use cases within manufacturing and first responders as examples of industry applications.
 To implement network slicing and fully exploit the flexibility to faster time to market, it will require also a shift in operations.
 The second part of this talk will focus on the challenges for adoption when we look at service provisioning, maintenance, billing and charging, and regulations.